RAF Ventnor

-RAF Ventnor is a former Royal Air Force radar station located 0.7 mi north east of Ventnor on the Isle of Wight, England.
+Royal Air Force Ventnor or more simply RAF Ventnor is a former Royal Air Force radar station located 0.7 mi north east of Ventnor on the Isle of Wight, England.
 It was initially constructed in 1937 as part of a World War II coastal defence programme codenamed Chain Home.
 The site played an important role during the Second World War, providing early warnings of incoming bomber attacks carried out by the Luftwaffe.

 The site was also part of the ROTOR programme in the 1950s as a Centimetric Early Warning (CEM) station, keeping a constant watch for suspicious Soviet bombers.
 During the time, an extensive bunker complex was also built at the site, which would later be converted for use as a shelter in case of a nuclear strike during the Cold War.
 Most of the buildings and facilities at the site have since been demolished, with the bunkers now sealed shut following unauthorised access.

 History

 World War II

 Following the development and introduction of early-warning radars during the mid 1930s in locations such as RAF Bawdsey and Orford Ness, the Air Ministry set out a programme of building a ring of coastal radar stations around the British coast to provide early warnings of air attacks, codenamed Chain Home (CH).
 Ventnor was one of 20 original Chain Home stations authorised in 1937 and became operational in October 1938 using experimental transmitters and receivers in temporary hutting.
 The site, like most Chain Home stations, was powered by the National Grid but had electric generators to cover for interruptions in the supply.
 The station subsequently went on 24-hour watch from early 1939 and was put on a war footing on 24 August 1939 in preparation for war.

 On 12 August 1940, four Chain Home stations were targeted for bombing by the Luftwaffe, including RAF Ventnor.
 The radar station suffered considerable damage with most of the buildings being damaged or destroyed.
 However, casualties were light with only one soldier being injured.
 Following this attack, a mobile installation were set up and remained in operation until the station was repaired.

 The site played an important role during Operation Overlord, the codename for D-Day, monitoring both ship and aircraft movements involved in the landings.
 From June 1944 onwards the station was active in detecting incoming German V-1 flying bombs.

 By November 1947, Ventnor was one of 26 radar stations still in use in the UK with the Type 24 long range microwave height finder and Types 52 and 53 radars still operational.